Dksie09/Hostelez/README.md

 # Hostelez
-A window-based application that aims at making hostel life less troublesome by managing hostel-related complaints in a less arduous and more reliable way.
+A window-based application that aims at making hostel life less troublesome by managing hostel-related complaints in a less arduous and more reliable way using C++.

 ### About
 Our project has two sides